Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`EventBus`:**

    -  A simple publish/subscribe service for internal communication within the Service Worker.
-   -  Allows components like Platform Adapters, `EmoteManager`, and `MessageProcessorService` to publish events without direct dependencies on subscribers.
+   -  Allows components like Platform Adapters, `EmoteManager`, `MessageProcessorService`, and `IntegrationManager`s to publish/subscribe to events without direct dependencies.

 -  **`ClientSubscriptionManager`:**